 “The future of low-code is actually work flow,” said Beckley.
 “Most every app you want to build with low code is a process, a business process you need to automate to adapt to change.
 A workflow that keeps you up to date with changes in regulation and customer expectations.
 Workflow with flexibility built in from the start.
 Workflow to orchestrate humans, bots, AI and api integrations behind customer interactions.
 Low-code allows you to do all of that.
 Your unique workflow will help you win the future,” said Beckley.

 The entire day was jam-packed with numerous panel discussions centered around everything from connecting people, technology and data to improve patient outcomes to DevOps best practices and key insights from Appian’s Automation Maturity Study for Banking and Asset Management, to managing risk and building a bridge for business/IT collaboration with low-code.
-As for new product releases, the latest version of the Low-code Automation Platform was unveiled with new capabilities including low-code data, a new code-free approach to unifying enterprise data.
+As for new product releases, the latest version of the Low-code Automation Platform was unveiled with new capabilities including data fabric, a new code-free approach to unifying enterprise data.
 The new release also features enhanced AI-driven Intelligent Document Processing (IDP), new design guidance and developer collaboration features, and enhanced DevSecOps capabilities.

 Headliners were clearly front-loaded into the agenda which was capped off by guest keynoter and free-solo rock climber Alex Honnold.